3rd grade capitalizing titles worksheets

-Titles of books, stories, poems, and songs follow their own capital rule: the first word, the last word, and every important word get capitals, while short joining words (a, an, the, of, in, on, at, to, and, but, or, for) stay lowercase inside.
+Titles of books, stories, poems, and songs follow their own capital rule: first word, last word, and every important word get capitals, while short joining words stay lowercase inside.
 Third graders pick the correctly dressed title from its two classic impostors.

-Free printable PDF, aligned to Common Core L.3.2.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.2.a.

 The kind of sentences you'll fix